Skip to main content

 Yes, collagen will break a strict fast, because it is protein and contains calories.
 About 10 grams of collagen has roughly 40 calories.
 If you fast for autophagy (your body's cellular cleanup process), take collagen during your eating window instead.

-Collagen may help hair indirectly, but hair thinning is more often driven by low iron, low biotin, thyroid issues, or hormonal shifts.
+Collagen may help hair indirectly, but hair thinning is more often driven by low iron, low biotin, thyroid issues, or hormonal changes.
 Collagen is mainly for skin and joints.
 If hair is your main concern, we look at iron, ferritin, and thyroid first.

 Yes, you can take collagen with your coffee.
 Collagen peptides are heat stable, so the temperature of coffee does not destroy them.
 Many patients use this as their daily anchor habit so they do not forget the dose.